Felanie and Dozer

 DogBoy's agility intro class

-Felanie and her diplomasThis is not to say that my dog is a perfect angel, but whose dogs are?
+Felanie and her diplomasThis is not to say that my dogs are perfect angels, but whose dogs are?
 All dogs, of all breeds, come with quirks.
 Small flaws don't change the relationship between us.
 My husband is far more difficult to deal with, and much more dangerous to society (ever seen him drive?), than the dogs are.

 My pit bulls, like all dogs in loving homes, are wonderful companions.
 They sleep, eat, and play just like any other dog.
 Dozer cuddles in bed with us in the evenings, and when I tell him "off," he jumps off and goes to his own bed.
 He tolerates baths and nail trimmings, begs and shakes on command, and plays fetch.
 He knows the difference between "blue toy" and "Kong toy."
 My friends and neighbors are impressed by Dozer's language comprehension and his obedience, and his reckless backflips have occasionally drawn onlookers.